tomashynek/STM32F103/README.md

 I would really like to learn STM32 programming.
 Hard way seems the most appealing to me, there are no hidden secrets, you have to understand device and toolchain.

 This repository will hopefully contain my hobbyist's trials to play with STM32F103 - bluepill from eBay.
-I will start with simple peripherials like timers, USART, I2C etc.
+I will start with simple peripherals like timers, USART, I2C etc.

 However time is limited.

 ## Projects list:
-* blink - simple on-board led blining using while loop to countdown
+* blink - simple on-board led blinking using while loop to countdown
 * TIM1 - blinking using TIM1 for countdown
-* TIM1_interrupt - blinking using interrup servise routine of TIM1 for countdown
+* TIM1_interrupt - blinking using interrupt service routine of TIM1 for countdown
 * ...

 ## HW and connection [WIP]